 As most of us know, millions of people around the world suffer from serious addictions to illegal drugs, prescription medication, and alcohol.
 Those who are dealing with addiction can wreak havoc on their spouses and family.
 Eventually, this substance abuse problem can ultimately lead to divorce.
 If you are currently parting ways from a spouse with addiction, you must understand how this can impact property division and child custody.
-Here we explain further why notifying your divorce attorney in Tampa, FL about this issue is so important.
+Here we explain further why notifying your divorce lawyer Tampa, FL families recommend about this issue, is so important.

 Division of Assets

 Depending on the state you live in, the court may or may not consider who is at-fault when splitting up the marital estate.
 Some states factor in a spouse’s behavior while in the marriage as relevant to a division of property verdict.
 The fact that your spouse has an addiction problem may influence the judge’s decision on how much joint property each receives.
 The court may choose to award a significantly larger share to the spouse without the addiction problem if the spouse with substance struggles had caused them financial distress.

 The court always prioritizes the wellbeing of the children when deciding which parent should have custody and whether visitation should be permitted to the other parent.
 Minor to moderate drinking habits during the marriage that didn’t cause harm to the family dynamic may not drastically affect the court’s decision.
 However, if the substance abuse problem led to violence in the home, then the judge may be dissuaded from giving that parent joint custody or visitation rights.

 In severe circumstances, the court may even take away the addicted spouse’s parental rights, if they are seriously concerned about the children’s safety.
 The court can also enforce that the addicted parent submits to random drug and alcohol testing and complete a treatment program.
 You must let your attorney know if your spouse’s addiction had become a problem in the marriage, so actions can be taken to protect you and your child from harm.